Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Methodology

 \subsubsection{Local Structure-Aware Node-to-Hyperedge Level Attention.}

 Hyperedge is degree-free and consists of an arbitrary number of nodes.
 However, the contribution of nodes and their importance in hyperedge construction could be different.
-To identify the important nodes for a given hyperedge, we leverage a self-attention mechanism that aggregates node representations and assigns higher weights to crucial ones.
-As mentioned before, Equation \ref{eq2} captures the importance of nodes from a semantic perspective and does not account for the structural significance within hyperedges.
-To address this issue, we delve into the inherent structure of hyperedges.
-Since we represent each community as a hyperedge, the structurally significant nodes for a community will also be important for that corresponding hyperedge.
-To determine these nodes, we first construct a community subgraph from each community and calculate the structural importance of nodes for a community (hyperedge).
-Next, we combine nodes' structural importance with the attention map as a structure inductive bias.
+To identify the important nodes for a given hyperedge, we leverage an attention mechanism that aggregates node representations and assigns higher weights to crucial ones.
+In addition to a semantic perspective of regular attention, we inherit the local structure of subgraphs as hyperedges to extract the structural significance of nodes within hyperedges.
+Since we represent each subgraph as a hyperedge, the structurally significant nodes for a subgraph will also be important for that corresponding hyperedge.
+To determine these nodes, we calculate the structural importance of nodes for that subgraph (hyperedge).
+Then, we combine nodes' structural importance with the attention map as a structure inductive bias.
 With the modified attention mechanism, the $l$-th layer representation $q_{j}^l$ of a hyperedge $e_j$ is defined as

-where $\alpha$ is a nonlinear activation function, $W_1$ is a trainable weight matrix, and $X_{ji}$ is the attention coefficient of node $v_i$ in the hyperedge $e_{j}$.
-The attention coefficient is defined as
+where $\alpha$ is a nonlinear activation function, $W_1$ is a trainable weight matrix, and $\Gamma_{ji}$ is the attention coefficient of node $v_i$ in the hyperedge $e_{j}$.